 - If an IP or I class grade removes a student from probation or dismissal, we would remove the academic standing placed on them only at the request of the student (we would not administratively be responsible to check these grades).
 Dismissed students would be allowed to enroll and probation students would be placed in Good Standing.

 - A student will be placed on academic probation if while in good academic standing the student has a term GPA less than 2.0 but equal to or greater than 1.0.

 - While on academic probation, a student must enroll in and complete each semester at MU at least 12 credits of course work necessary for the degree.
 Courses taken through MU’s Center for Distance and Independent Learning count as part of these 12 credits.
-Part-time students must enroll in at least as many credits each semester as the college rules governing part time enrollment.
+A student who works at least 20 hours per week may enroll in a reduced course load while on probation.
+Please check with your advisor.

-- A student will be removed from probation at the end of the term when the term and cumulative GPA are 2.0 or higher, provided the student completed 12 or more hours applicable toward the degree.
+- A student will be removed from probation at the end of the term when the term and cumulative GPA are 2.0 or higher, provided the student completed 12 or more hours or less if working at least 20 hours per week applicable toward the degree.

 - A student will be dismissed from the College of Engineering if the student:

 - Receives a term GPA of less than 1.0

 - Receives a term GPA of less than 2.0 while on probation